History & Biographies

 Acting genius

-He is the highest-paid actor of all time and the record holder among male colleagues with three Oscars and twelve nominations.
-A world star whose career began in the theatre and whose life is anything but ordinary.
-His grin is his trademark since “One Flew Over the Cuckoo’s Nest”.
+He is the highest-paid actor of all time and the record holder among male colleagues with three Oscars and twelve nominations; a world star whose career began in the theater and whose life is anything but ordinary; his grin has been his trademark since “One Flew Over the Cuckoo’s Nest.”
+Hollywood cannot be imagined without Jack Nicholson.

 But his fame goes beyond his films since he is notorious for his wild parties and affairs.